 Managing user and machine identities and privileged access to business data and applications is an enormous undertaking that has serious security ramifications.

-Traditionally, the focus for identity and access management (IAM) programs has been people-centric, but recent increases in the number of machines on enterprise networks, shifts in technology and new computing capabilities have created a set of challenges that require increased focus on protecting machine identities.
+Traditionally, the focus for identity and access management (IAM) programs has been people-centric, but recent increases in the number of machines on enterprise networks, shifts in technology and new computing capabilities have created a set of challenges that require increased focus on effectively managing machine identities.

-Venafi wanted to see how enterprises are facing machine identity protection challenges.
-We’re pleased to announce the results of "Securing The Enterprise With Machine Identity Protection", a June 2018 commissioned study conducted by Forrester Consulting on behalf of Venafi.The study includes responses from 350 senior IT security professionals who are responsible for their organizations’ identity and access management from the U.S., U.K., Germany, France and Australia.
+Venafi wanted to see how enterprises are facing machine identity management challenges.
+We’re pleased to announce the results of "Securing The Enterprise With Machine Identity Management", a June 2018 commissioned study conducted by Forrester Consulting on behalf of Venafi.The study includes responses from 350 senior IT security professionals who are responsible for their organizations’ identity and access management from the U.S., U.K., Germany, France and Australia.

 From Securing The Enterprise With Machine Identity Protection, Forrester Consulting, June 2018: “Newer technologies, such as cloud and containerization, have expanded the definition of machine to include a wide range of software that emulates physical machines.
 Furthermore, these technologies are spawning a tidal wave of new, rapidly changing machines on enterprise networks.
 To effectively manage and protect machine identities, organizations need: complete visibility of all machine identities across their networks; actionable intelligence about each machine identity; and the capabilities to effectively put that intelligence into action at machine speed and at scale.”